 Supply chain management faces considerable pressures, caught as it is between achieving multiple goals concurrently.
 Given the auxiliary status of the function, it’s expected to meet the goals of many different masters: the sales department demands that the highest service levels be provided in order to satisfy customers; the finance department requires that the supply chain cut costs; and manufacturing function wants to produce in large quantities to increase utilization.

 Satisfying all three masters is a prescription for failure.
 To reduce those burdens on supply chain management, a company must define the areas in which it wants to excel and, on a strategic level, find a balance between seemingly contradictory demands.
 This balance and its trade-offs, of course, need to be reviewed regularly and be aligned with changing requirements, as well as communicated to the involved functions.
-A company can be a product leader, a service leader, or a cost leader, but it cannot be all three.
+A company can be a product leader, a service leader, or a cost leader, but it cannot be all three at the same time.
 The organization must make an educated decision and choose which area it wants to focus on—otherwise it won’t be a leader in any of these key areas.